carta/exscalabur/README.md

 ## Schema Definition
 ### Yaml
-A schema definition is required, and may be provided as a YAML file with the below structure:
+A schema definition is required, and may be provided as a YAML file with the structure:

 ```yaml
 KEYNAME1: